Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Top of Page

-A woman can experience all of these signs and, in fact, labor can still be days away.
+In summary, a woman can experience all of these signs and, in fact, labor can still be days, or weeks, away.
 In contrast, a woman may experience no overt labor symptoms and be minutes from delivering that precious baby.
-If you are still unsure about your symptoms, review this guide on prodromal labor vs. the real deal.
+If symptoms of labor are intermittment or contractions fluctuate throughout the day without forming a regular pattern, then prodromal labor could be in full force.

 References